Deenbe/kr/README.md

 # kr
-> Kinesis reset (kr) is a utility reset KCL consumer state to a known point in time.
+> Kinesis reset (kr) is a utility reset KCL consumer state to a known point in time

 ## Usage